tpwo/Pelican-Cid/README.md

 ## Features summary:
 * Disqus comment. `DISQUS_SITENAME` must be defined in configuration file.
-* Google Analytics. `GOOGLE_ANALYTICS` must be defined in configuration.
+* Analytics support. `ANALYTICS` must be defined in configuration.
 * Obfuscated Email. `CONTACT_EMAIL` must be defined in the configuration file.
 Javascript is required to view the email address.
 * Responsive theme.
 * Landing Page template.